Meet the winners of our previous editions

 Challenge: Enhanced Situational Awareness and Tactical Surveillance Systems

-Battle Field Network (Spain), network of sensors and servers for the battlefield to enhance situational awareness.
+Network of sensors and servers for the battlefield to enhance situational awareness.

 Challenge: Enhanced Situational Awareness and Tactical Surveillance Systems